sadeq220/docs/jmx/README.md

 > all beans must be serializable, have a zero-argument constructor, and allow access to properties using getter and setter methods.[^1]

+OCP8 defines a JavaBean as:
+> A JavaBean is a design principle for encapsulating data in an object in Java.

 There is also a `JavaBeans pattern`[^2], in which you call a parameterless constructor to create the object and then call setter methods to set each required parameter and each optional parameter of interest.